Webhooks

 Go to the 'Bots' page and navigate to a Bot which was created after you created your webhook.
 You should see a 'Webhooks' tab on the page.
 Clicking it will show a list of all the webhook deliveries for that bot, whether they succeeded and the response from your server.

-To ensure the webhook requests are coming from Attendee, we sign each request with a secret key.
+To ensure the webhook requests are coming from Attendee, we sign each request with a secret.
 You can verify this signature to confirm the authenticity of the request.

 If your endpoint returns a non-2xx status code or fails to respond within 10 seconds, Attendee will retry the webhook delivery up to 3 times with exponential backoff.